CitraIT/migrate_pfsense/README.md

-# migrate_pfsense
+# Migrate pfSense to OPNSense Script
-Project to Quick Migrate From pfSense firewall to OPNSense With Easy
+Script to Quickly Migrate From pfSense firewall to OPNSense With Easy

-## usage
+## Usage

 1- Install python3.
 2- Install dependencies.